ramki-pvrs/bookmyshow2/src/main/java/README.md

     but instead of direct user object, it returns an Optional, Optional<user> just to handle null responses; this is more so when individual user object is expected which may return null but if you are expecting a list of items, Optional may be not required because empty list [] is a valid object and NullPointerException may not be thrown

+    JPA Repository interface has methods to find as well as .save to save the object (assuming all db not null column values are present)

 BookingController - only request - response handler DTOs like BookTicketRequestDTO and BookTicketResponstDTO are Data Transfer Object